 Of the four products included with the Manulife All-In Banking plan, the HISA is easily the most disappointing.
-1.20% is competitive compared to Tangerine and Simplii, but then you’ve got EQ Bank, Motive Financial and motusbank that all pay more than 2% interest.
+1.20% is competitive compared to Tangerine and Simplii, but then you’ve got EQ Bank, Motive Financial and motusbank that pay higher interest.

 If you want the highest interest rate possible, park your money in one of the best high interest savings accounts.
 But if you like the idea of a single financial institution where you have all of your products, then this could be a good choice for you.

 - Earn 5% cash back at grocery stores for your first 3 statements

 - Earn 2% cash back at grocery stores after the promotional period ends